 The film is available with subtitles in English .

-Pupils walk the route and then make a report.
+Pupils from several schools walk the route and than make a report afterwards.
 In this way, the past is passed on to the children and a connection is made between history and current events.

 White ribbons and Information boards mark the route

 Book about the White Ribbon Mile by Jan Vierdag